-The pin numbers and locations for the 15- and 9-pin Cannon D-connectors located on the rear of the TFM-30 transceiver are shown below.
-Pin connections are provided in TABLES 3-1 and 3-2.
+The pin numbers and locations for the 15 and 9 pin Cannon D connectors located on the rear of the TFM-66 transceiver is shown below.
+Pin connections are provided in TABLES 3.1 and 3.2.

-FIGURE 3 Transceiver mounted view of 15-pin male and 9-pin female connector
+FIGURE 3-0 Transceiver mounted view of 15-and 9-pin connectors

-FIGURE 3.1 Outline Drawing for Model TFM-30 Transceiver
+FIGURE 3.1 Outline Drawing for Model TFM-66 Transceiver